Ficus macrophylla: Cultivation

 The Moreton Bay fig has been widely used in public parks in frost-free areas, and was popular with early settlers of Australia.
 Around the beginning of the 20th century, the director of the Royal Botanic Gardens in Sydney, Joseph Maiden, advocated the planting of street trees, generally uniform rows of the one species.
 He recommended Moreton Bay figs be spaced at 30 m intervals—far enough to avoid crowding as the trees matured, but close enough so that their branches would eventually interlock.
 Specimens can reach massive proportions, and have thrived in drier climates; impressive specimen trees have been grown in the Waring Gardens in Deniliquin, and Hay.
 They can withstand light frosts and can cope with salt-laden spray in coastal situations, and their fruit is beneficial for urban wildlife.
 However, their huge size precludes use in all but the largest gardens, and their roots are highly invasive and can damage piping and disrupt footpaths and roadways; the vast quantities of crushed fruit can be messy on the ground.

 Especially due to their tendency for root buttressing, they are frequently seen as bonsai, although they are much more suited to larger styles as their large leaves do not reduce much in size and their stems have long intervals (internodal spaces) between successive leaves.
 It can be used as an indoor plant in medium to brightly lit indoor spaces.

 Notable specimens

 Large specimens of Moreton Bay fig trees are found in many parks and properties throughout eastern and northeastern Australia.
-The Brisbane, Melbourne, and Sydney botanical gardens contain numerous specimens planted in the middle of the 19th century.
-These trees are up to 35 m tall.
+The Brisbane, Melbourne, and Sydney botanic gardens contain numerous specimens planted in the middle of the 19th century, which are up to 35 m tall.
 At Mount Keira, near Wollongong there is a Moreton Bay fig measured at 58 m tall.
 A notable tree in the Sydney suburb of Randwick, the 150-year-old "Tree of Knowledge", was controversially cut down in 2016 to make way for the CBD and South East Light Rail.
 There are many large specimens in New Zealand.
 A Moreton Bay fig at Pahi on the Kaipara Harbour, Northland, was measured in 1984 as 26.5 m high and 48.5 m wide, and in 2011 had a girth of 14.8 m.